mengyazhu96/MOO-pQuest/code/README.md

 3. start and end addresses
 4. maximum distance to walk (optional)

-Note that failing to meet the specifications for the prompts will result in that parameter being ignored.

 Reasons for failing may include:
 * typos in the input addresses (3)
 * not providing a number for safety importance (2)
 * not typing crime types exactly (1)
 * (4) is greater than the distance traversed by the calculated path, but not greater than the absolute distance between the origin and destination

+Note that failing to meet the specifications for the prompts will result in that parameter being ignored.
+Also note that the address input will map to the nearest routeable node, and so may not be completely accurate.